 The shoes upper helps create a flexible shoe, ensuring that the foot is able to move comfortably, while still being supported.
 Nike uses its lightweight, Flyknit upper to find a balance between support and flexibility.
 The shoe’s cushioning and flex grooves combine to make the shoe even more flexible.

 • Nike Flywire technology

 • Stitch and turn collar

 • Flex grooves

 • Midsole drop 12mm

-While the high level of comfort make this shoe an excellent choice, runners were put off by the price and the possibility of the air bubbles popping.
-Lifestyle wearers, though, felt that the shoe ranked well on style and were willing to purchase for everyday wear.
+While the high level of comfort makes this shoe an excellent choice, runners were put off by the price and the possibility of the air bubbles popping.
+Lifestyle wearers, though, felt that the shoe ranked well on style, and was willing to purchase it for everyday wear.
 Overall, the Nike Flyknit Air Max 2015 is a shoe that provides a comfortable, supported running experience.